NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 value may result in seams.

-The tool ``sfs_blend`` tool (:numref:`sfs_blend`) can be used to tune the areas in permanent shadow after doing SfS.
+The tool ``sfs_blend`` tool (:numref:`sfs_blend`) can be used to tune the areas in complete shadow after doing SfS.

 .. figure:: images/sfs_borderline.png
    :name: sfs_borderline_fig